wsperat/forest-fire/docs/categorical-strategies.md

 ## Interaction With ForestFire Training

-After preprocessing, the downstream Rust trainers still see ordinary numeric or binary feature matrices.
+After categorical handling runs, the downstream trainers still see ordinary numeric or binary feature matrices.

 So all existing training behavior still applies: